-All entering students must submit the required immunization forms at least three weeks prior to the first day of classes of whichever semester the student first enters Oglethorpe.
-Forms and instructions are available at www.oglethorpe.edu (keyword: immunization).
+All entering students must fulfill the requirements of our immunization policy (see Sec.
+5.5.).
+Instructions are available at www.oglethorpe.edu (keyword: immunization).
 (Back to ToC)

 3.4.
 Admission for Non-Degree Seeking Students

 Please see Sec.
 3.1.3. above for an overview of admission for non-degree seeking students.